A Brief History of Electronic Money and Its Evolution

 Digital age takes over (1980s-present)

 The arrival of the internet and personal computers in the 1980s and 1990s fueled the growth of electronic money.
-Online banking allowed people to manage finances and make payments electronically.
+Online banking allows people to manage their finances and make payments electronically.
 The 2000s saw the rise of e-wallets like PayPal, offering secure ways to store and transfer funds online.
 Today, we have mobile wallets like Apple Pay and Google Pay, allowing for contactless payments through smartphones.

 21st Century Electronic Money (not cryptocurrency)